-GPU - NVIDIA graphics processor (chip) products are called graphics processing units (GPUs).
-Supported NVIDIA GPUs are listed in "Hardware - Supported NVIDIA Products" on page 18.
+GPU - NVIDIA graphics processor (chip) products are called graphics processing units (GPU).
+Supported NVIDIA GPUs are listed in Chapter 2.
 The graphics card you are using is based on an NVIDIA GPU.

 HDTV - high definition television.
 A system for transmitting a TV signal with far greater resolution than the standard National Television Committee (NTSC) standards.
 An HDTV set requires at least two million pixels versus a common television set of 360,000.